dannsam/xenko-docs/manual/animation/animation-properties.md

 ### Root motion

-When root motion is enabled, main motion is applied to [TrasfromComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent).
+When root motion is enabled, main motion is applied to [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent).
 If disabled, it's applied inside the skeleton nodes.

 >[!Note]
->If there's no skeleton, the motion is always applied to [TrasfromComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent).
+>If there's no skeleton, the motion is always applied to [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent).

 ## See also